Panama Sets More Bunker Sales Records as Volumes Continue to Surge

 Panama.
 File Image / Pixabay

-Hot on the heals of its best month ever for bunker sales, Panama has posted what looks to be another record monthly volume with sales of 528,572 mt for September.
+Panama has followed new last month of July being its best month ever for bunker sales with 484,144 mt sold, by immediately setting a new record monthly volume of 528,572 mt for August.

 The country also saw a record high 711 vessels lifting bunkers last month, according to latest official data from Panama Maritime Authority (AMP).